JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When will the issue be fixed?**

-We're planning to fix this issue in Kotlin 2.0.10 and later versions.
+We're planning to fix this issue in Kotlin 2.0.10.
 You can check if any preview versions of Kotlin 2.0.10 are already available in the [Participate in the Kotlin Early Access Preview](eap.md) section.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-68257).